Maximchik303/Custom-youtube-Project-JB-FRONTEND/README.md

 - **API**: YouTube oEmbed API for fetching video details
 - **HuggingFace AI**: Uses AI to categorize videos from youtube and fix their description

+IMPORTANT - The youtube and hugginface API keys should be in a .env file in the backend root file, those are personal.